-She also had an ultrasound to find blood clots in her legs, which have been quite swollen.
+She also had an ultrasound to locate blood clots in her legs, which have been quite swollen.

-Meanwhile, doctors (specialists in things like thrombology and interventional radiology) descended to announce that they wanted to put a filter in her vein to catch any blood clots moving up from the legs with potentially fatal results.
+Meanwhile, doctors (specialists in things like thrombology and interventional radiology) descended to announce that they wanted to put a filter in her vein to catch any blood clots moving up from the legs which could have potentially fatal results.
 And they wanted to do it now.
 So they did.
 Nice birthday present.

 So it was another challenging day for her, in addition to rather a lot of visitors bearing birthday cards and good wishes.

 My big accomplishment today was getting her car’s license sticker renewed online at the last minute, due on her birthday – so that I can drive it around town, without her having to show up in person, and explaining to her that she personally won’t be driving that particular standard shift again.

 Oh, and she got the feeding tube removed from her nose, which hurt.
 But it’s easier to swallow now.

 I hope she has a quieter day tomorrow.
 She needs it.

 September 13, 2019